FreddyB200/sistema-recargas-viajes-db/README.md

 - Management of authorized recharge points.
 - Logging of card balance top-ups.
 - Monitoring of stations, routes, and trips.
+---
 The system ensures traceability of recharges and user trips, maintaining a precise history of each transaction to allow queries and audits.
+---
 ### Core Features
+---
 **Users:**

 - User and card registration.
 - Management of card balances.

+---

 **Authorized Recharge Points:**

 - Registration of recharge points with geographic data (latitude, longitude) and locality.
+---
 **Recharges:**

 - Each recharge is logged with date, amount, and location.
 - Historical tariffs allow accurate queries based on date.
+---
 **Stations and Routes:**

 - Station registration with geographic data.
 - Route definition with origin, destination, and intermediate stations.
+---
 **Trips:**

 - Logs each trip, including boarding station and automatic balance deduction.
+---
+## Deployment Guide

+For instructions on how to deploy this project, please refer to the [Deployment Guide](DEPLOYMENT.md).

+## Credits

+This repository is a fork of the original project created by my database professor, [Cristian Fernando](https://github.com/cfernandom).
+The original repository served as the foundation for this project, and I have made improvements and modifications to adapt it to my needs.

 ## Fake Data Generator